it-beard/multitrack-switcher/README.md

 ## How to start
 ### Prerequisite
-* The sequence is `25 frames per second'.
+* The sequence is `25 frames per second`.
 This is necessary for proper synchronization.
 The program does not currently support other frame rates.

 ![image](https://user-images.githubusercontent.com/45439635/232479330-0fb90ad2-7ceb-4bcc-a91e-30b4e66f8cb6.png)